Louisiana

 Who Must Comply

-The breach notification law applies broadly to any person or business that conducts business in Louisiana and owns or licenses computerized data containing personal information of Louisiana residents.
+The breach notification law applies to any person or business that conducts business in Louisiana and owns or licenses computerized data containing personal information of Louisiana residents.
 It also applies to any state or local government agency that owns or licenses such data.

 There is no minimum size threshold.
 Small businesses, large corporations, and government entities are all covered if they handle the personal information of Louisiana residents in electronic form.